DFE-Digital/support-for-early-career-teachers-static/content/ucl/year-2-inquiry-into-developing-quality-pedagogy-and-making-productive-use-of-assessment-part-2.md

 ## Week 2: using evidence to show how your practice in relation to Standards 4, 5 and 6 will affect your pupils

-For this topic you’ll need to work through the self-study materials below.
+For this topic you'll need to work through the self-study materials below.

 Duration: 45 minutes.